Table of Contents[Hide][Show]

 Prepare your payment

-First time, adult passport book will typically cost around $135.
+The first time, an adult passport book will typically cost around $135.
 A passport card will run $55 and if you get them both it will cost you $165.

 Child passport books will cost $105, a child passport card will cost $40 and both together will cost $120.